 I always wanted to work with children, when I was growing up even I wrote an attendance roll and called out names of imaginary children!
 But now, working as a primary school teacher, my perspective on the role and, my reasons for being a teacher have changed dramatically from the days when I thought, ‘it would be fun’.
-Teaching is an important and honourable occupation that demands commitment.
 You have the opportunity (and the responsibility) to impact on students’ lives in a positive way, this is a huge privilege that shouldn’t be taken lightly.

 When people ask me what I like most about my job they usually follow the question with, “holidays?” – but the truth is that it is not even close.

 For 99% of us, it is the students.

 For me it is a rewarding responsibility to work with small children who can be so easily ‘crushed’ (their feelings, their confidence, their attitude) but not necessarily so easily motivated.
 This responsibility makes the sum total of an entire classes’ needs a heavy burden, yet when any one student really ‘gets’ something, (that ‘ah ha!’) moment, there is not a better feeling in the world.